ChronoInferna/obxx/README.md

 - **Package manager support**, with _Conan_ and _Vcpkg_, through their respective options

-- **CI workflows for Windows, Linux and MacOS** using _GitHub Actions_, making use of the caching features, to ensure minimum run time,

-- **.md templates** for: _README_, _Contributing Guideliness_,
-  _Issues_ and _Pull Requests_,

 - **Permissive license** to allow you to integrate it as easily as possible.
 The template is licensed under the [Unlicense](https://unlicense.org/),

-- Options to build as a header-only library or executable, not just a static or shared library.

-- **Ccache** integration, for speeding up rebuild times

 ## Getting Started